f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--load-statefile=<file path>` (_string_)

 Restore the application state from a statefile, previously written by `--save-statefile`.
+The statefile is applied above configuration files but below command line options.
+If `-` is specified instead of a filename, the statefile is read from the standard input.
+If `clip` is specified, the statefile is read from the system clipboard (requires a build with the `clip` module).

 ### `--save-statefile=<file path>` (_string_)

 Save the application state to a statefile.
 Supports the same [template variables](#filename-templating) as `--output`.
+If `-` is specified instead of a filename, the statefile is written to the standard output.
+If `clip` is specified, the statefile is copied to the system clipboard (requires a build with the `clip` module).

 ### `--max-size=<size in MiB>` (_int_, default: `-1`)